GavinHuttley/tib/source/index.rst

     testing/index
     genindex

-.. todo:: add an advanced python topic on testing

-.. todo:: add a version control topic

-.. todo:: add a continuous integration topic

 .. todo:: add examples in each topic that give an example of "a synthetic example that is sufficiently small to prove your code gives the correct result"